 We’re fans of models that have a stirring paddle because it means that cooking is hands-off.
 Without a paddle, you’ll often have to check the food you’re cooking and if necessary, turn it or, at the very least, give it a shake in the basket.
 While this isn’t a major downside, we still feel it’s important to point it out.

 Not all fryers will have temperature control.
 Some models, like the Tefal ActiFry, have a cooking temperature of 230 degrees.
 In some instances, having control of the temperature your fryer cooks at will yield better results, and the more culinary inclined among you will understand this.
 That said, if you want your fryer to cook traditional food such as nuggets, chips, wedges, chops, steaks and fish, then a set cooking temperature will be acceptable.

 Additional Cooking Racking

 Cleaning your fryer is a must after every time it’s used, so being able to wash it in your dishwasher is something you will no doubt appreciate.
-We’ve found that all of the models we’ve reviewed have dishwasher safe parts, e.g the bowl/basket, paddle, lid (not all models) but some are more difficult to wash by hand.
+We’ve found that all of the models we’ve reviewed have dishwasher-safe parts, e.g. the bowl/basket, paddle, and lid (not all models), but some are more difficult to wash by hand.
 Check out user reviews for the best fryers that are easiest to clean by hand.

-When it comes to choosing a health fryers, size really does matter.
-Health fryers come in a range of sizes to suit the number of people they will be used to cook for.
-If you only have 2 people you’re cooking for, there are plenty of budget models on the market that will suit.
-If you have a large family, say 4-6 people, then the XL models, for example the Tefal Express XL will be the better option for you.
+When it comes to choosing a health fryer, size does matter.
+Health fryers come in various sizes to suit the number of people they will be used to cooking for.
+If you only have 2 people you’re cooking for, there are plenty of budget models on the market that will suit you.
+If you have a large family, say 4-6 people, then the XL models, for example, the Tefal Express XL, will be the better option.